vincentntang/vincentntang.com/content/posts/20220409-tenacity-and-life-lessons/index.md

 ![Life Lessons](./img/lifelessons6.png)

 I was confused.
 Then I broke down crying.
 I was going to graduate as a failure with no career prospects and have to deal with the social rejection of my parents and classmates.
-I realized that I was creating videos to escape reality.
+I was creating videos to escape reality.

 It wasn't until that comment that made me appreciate the small things in life. **Who would've thought video games could be used for surgical training?**

 When things in life turned to shit, I remembered that comment.
 When people didn't understand the value of an idea I presented, I remembered that comment.
 When my parents didn't support my pursuit in software development, I remembered that comment.

 I never stopped remembering it.
 It's made me see the flip side of things everywhere in my life.
+It's made me realize that it's not about how many people you connect with, but the quality of connections that you create.

 **[Tampa Devs](https://tampadevs.com) has become more than just a community I created.** I've met some of my closest friends through here, and built some of the most meaningful experiences in my life.

-I've used it as an excuse to become a better leader, design my own clothes, and learn growth-hacking amongst so many other things.
+I've used it as an excuse to become a [better leader](https://www.vincentntang.com/tags/tampa-devs/), [design my own hats](https://www.vincentntang.com/designing-custom-3d-pvc-hat/), and learn [growth-hacking](https://www.vincentntang.com/how-we-grew-tampa-devs/) amongst so many other things.
 Like the surgeon before me, I am the one who is learning now.

 Life sometimes gives you unexpected blessings, and you just roll with it.